madprogramer/YouTube_Back-up_Tools/README.md

 # YouTube_Back-up_Tools

-#
-#
-#
+Log:

-# December 22: Added a script which can retrieve the Annotation XML file for a given URL or video ID.
+December 22: Added a script which can retrieve the Annotation XML file for a given URL or video ID.